The-Autists/.github/profile/README.md

 <p align="left"><a href="https://github.com/the-autists" target="_blank"><img src="https://img.shields.io/badge/GitHub-100000?style=for-the-badge&logo=github&logoColor=white" height="28" style="margin-right: 4px"></a> <a href="https://twitter.com/awfixer" target="_blank"><img src="https://img.shields.io/badge/Twitter-000000?style=for-the-badge&logo=X&logoColor=white" height="28" style="margin-right: 4px"></a> <a href="https://www.youtube.com/@awfixer" target="_blank"><img src="https://img.shields.io/badge/YouTube-FF0000?style=for-the-badge&logo=youtube&logoColor=white" height="28" style="margin-right: 4px"></a></p>

 **<h2 align="center">We have a focus on automation, progress, and ease of use.
 Our Projects are all aiming to achieve these goals.
-If you are interested in all realted websites check our sister organizaton [Axyl Sites](https://github.com/axyl-sites)</h2>**
+If you are interested in all related websites check our sister organizaton [Axyl Sites](https://github.com/axyl-sites)</h2>**

 **<h3 align="center">This organization is a premium Teams organization, because of the need for features not availible in the free version, membership of this organization costs $5 or the equivilant amount of work per month, this is not personal, just know we are not made of money</h3>**